jaiherro/mc-server-updater/README.md

 3. Place the downloaded binary in the root directory of your Minecraft server.
 4. Ensure that the binary has executable permissions.
 On Unix-based systems, you can use the following command:
    ```
-   chmod +x mc-server-updater
+   chmod +x updater
    ```

 ## Usage

-To update your Minecraft server to the latest version of Paper, navigate to your server's root directory and run the `mc-server-updater` binary:
+To update your Minecraft server to the latest version of Paper, navigate to your server's root directory and run the `updater` binary:

 ```
-./mc-server-updater
+./updater
 ```

 By default, the tool will check for the latest version and download the corresponding server JAR file.